freezer333/nodeaddons/_includes/quickstart.md

 If you are looking for more explanation and depth, checkout the [blog](/blog/), my [book](/book), the full [code demo](https://github.com/freezer333/nodecpp-demo).

 ## Project structure
-Always create your addon in it's own directory.
+I recommend you always create your addon in it's own directory.
 If it's going to be reusable, move the directory outside of your main project directory.

 Each reusable addon needs (1) a package.json, (2) a binding.gyp, and (3) C++ source code.
 If your addon isn't reusable, and isn't a standalone module, then you can omit package.json